-Founded in 1983 by four faculty members at Concordia University, CSBN has grown into an inter-university research centre comprising sixteen core laboratories:
+Founded in 1983 by four faculty members at Concordia University, CSBN has grown into an inter-university research centre comprising eighteen core laboratories:

 - Five at McGill University

 - One at l'Université du Québec à Montréal

 Together these teams include over 150 investigators, from regular faculty to research associates, postdoctoral fellows, visiting scientists, and students at the Ph.D., Master, and undergraduate level.
 The quality of research and training at CSBN has achieved international recognition and has attracted ongoing collaboration with other institutes around the world.